-Probation for adult parolees runs for the remaining term of the sentence, and there is no early discharge from probation.
-This means that offenders paroled from life imprisonment will be on probation for life, which can be terminated only through pardon.
 As for adult probationers, the period of probation corresponds to that of the suspension of execution of sentence as specified by the sentencing court, and cannot be shortened.
-However, the Regional Parole Board, upon proposal from the director of the probation office, may provisionally cancel the probation, in which case, the probationer will be treated as if not under probation.
+However, the Regional Parole Board, upon the proposal of the director of the probation office, may provisionally cancel the probationary supervision, in which case, the probationer will be treated as if not on probation.